 The Ultimate South African Christmas Shopping List

-Christmas is no longer around the corner, it’s officially on all of our doorsteps, which means it’s time to flock to malls and do that last-minute Christmas shopping you’ve been dreading.
+Christmas is no longer around the corner, it’s officially on our doorstep, which means it’s time to flock to malls and do that last-minute Christmas shopping you’ve been dreading.
 We’ve made a list of classic South African items we can’t imagine Christmas without, and because no-one likes having to make a second trip to the store, we checked it twice.

 Appletiser